ghivert/sketch/sketch/README.md

 import sketch/lustre as sketch_lustre

 pub fn main() {
-  // Initialise the cache.
-Two strategies can be used.
-Ephemeral caches are designed as throw-away caches. let assert Ok(stylesheet) = sketch.stylesheet(strategy: sketch.Ephemeral)
-  // Setup the cache.
-This should be done once before using the render. let assert Ok(stylesheet) = sketch.setup(stylesheet)
+  // Initialise the cache & setup it for use with Lustre.
+This should be done
+  // once before rendering the application.
+You can initialize one stylesheet
+  // for your entire app, or multiple stylesheets if you're running server
+  // components (in that case, one stylesheet per client is recommended). let assert Ok(stylesheet) = sketch.setup()
+  // Because stylesheets are persistents with sketch_lustre, you can inject
+  // classes, keyframes or @rules directly in it. sketch.global(stylesheet, css.global("body", [css.margin(px(0))]))
   // Generate the partial view function, compatible with Lustre's runtime. lustre.simple(init, update, view(_, stylesheet))
   // And voilà!